DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/cilium/cilium-speedup.md

 1. Add new `cluster`, `context`, and `user` information to both cluster01 and cluster02.

-    - Under `clusters`, add new `cluster` information: the original CA issuer for both clusters remains unchanged; the new `server` address is changed to the address of the API Server Service that you have created above; and the `name` is changed to the names of the two clusters themselves, namely cluster01 and cluster02.
+    - Under `clusters`, add new `cluster` information: the original CA for both clusters remains unchanged;
+      the new `server` address is changed to the address of the API Server Service that you have created above;
+      and the `name` is changed to the names of the two clusters themselves, namely cluster01 and cluster02.

-        > The address of the API Server Service can be found or copied from the DCE5.0 page, which requires the use of the https protocol.
+        > The address of the API Server Service can be found or copied from the DCE5.0 page, which requires to use the https protocol.

-    - Add new `context` information to `contexts`: change the values of the `name`, `user`, and `cluster` fields for the clusters in `context` to the names of the two clusters themselves: cluster01 and cluster02.
+    - Add new `context` information to `contexts`: change the values of the `name`, `user`, and `cluster` fields for the clusters in `context` to the names of the two clusters themselves, namely cluster01 and cluster02.

-    - Add new `user` information to `users`: the two clusters copy their original credentials and change the name to the names of the two clusters: cluster01 and cluster02.
+    - Add new `user` information to `users`: the two clusters copy their original credential and change the name to the names of the two clusters namely cluster01 and cluster02.

 2. Add the `cluster`, `context`, and `user` information to each other's clusters.